luksamuk/winforth/README.md

 There are also a few words that are bootstrapped through the `init.fth` file:

-- `cr`: Prints a new line on console.
+- `cr`: Prints a new line on console by emitting characters '\n' and '\r' respectively.
 - `?`: Shortcut for printing the contents of an address on the data store.
 - `cells`: Multiplies the topmost number by the size of a cell.
 - `,`: Allocates a single cell on the data store and writes the topmost value to it.